enginestein/SAMP.ahk/README.md

-# SAMP.ahk
+# SAMP.dev

-SAMP.ahk is a library specifically designed to be used with [AutoHotKey](https://www.ahkscript.org).
-The ultimate goal of SAMP.ahk is to provide a more comprehensive platform for SA-MP memory modding in AutoHotKey.
+SAMP.dev is a library specifically designed to be used with [AutoHotKey](https://www.ahkscript.org).
+The ultimate goal of SAMP.dev is to provide a more comprehensive platform for SA-MP memory modding in AutoHotKey.
 If you encounter any issues with the program, please open an issue ticket.

 ### Supported SA-MP Versions
 Currently, only [SA-MP Version 0.3.7 R1](https://dracoblue.net/downloads/samp-client/) and Version 1 of the GTA SA Executable are supported.

 ### Prerequisites
-In order for SAMP.ahk to work properly, you must be using [AutoHotKey](https://autohotkey.com) (32-bit).
+In order for SAMP.dev to work properly, you must be using [AutoHotKey](https://autohotkey.com) (32-bit).
 Please note that the library will not function in a 64-bit environment.

 ### Usage
-1. Make sure the mod you are writing is in the "SAM_MODS" folder alongside SAMP.ahk.
+1. Make sure the mod you are writing is in the "SAM_MODS" folder alongside SAMP.dev.

-2. Include the following code snippet at the beginning of your script to reference the SAMP.ahk API:
+2. Include the following code snippet at the beginning of your script to reference the SAMP.dev API:

 ```autohotkey
 SendMode Input